-Cartman is generally frightening when he gets some of his Ax-Crazy moments.
+- Cartman is generally frightening when he shows his psychotic and extremely sadistic behaviour.

-Like the time he ground up a kid's parents into chili and tricked the kid into eating them.
+- In the episode "Scott Tenorman Must Die", Cartman ground up a kid's parents into chili and tricked the kid into eating them.
 And, to top it off, sang "Nyah, nyah, nyah, nyah, nyah!
 I made you eat your parents!"

-"Do you like it?
+- "Do you like it?
 Do you like it, Scott?
-I call it: Mr. and Mrs. Tennorman chili."
+I call it: Mr. and Mrs. Tenorman chili."
 The look on his face seals the deal.

 "Let me taste your tears Scott.
 Mmmm, your tears are so yummy and sweet!"

-This is more of a Fridge Horror, but certainly qualifies.
+- This is more of a Fridge Horror, but certainly qualifies.
 While Cartman almost always proves somewhat immoral and sociopathic behavior, is somewhat frightening if you think how he will be when he grows up and becomes an adult.
-If he has made one of the most sadistic and cruel acts in a TV series ever done (but played for laughs), as shown in "Scott Tenorman Must Die", imagine how inhumane he could be as an adult.
+If he has made one of the most cruelest acts in a TV series ever done in "Scott Tenorman Must Die", imagine how inhumane he could be as an adult.

 Kenny: I can't die.
 I've experienced death countless times.
 Sometimes, I see a bright light.
 Sometimes, I see Heaven or Hell.
 But eventually, no matter what, I wake up in my bed wearing my same old clothes.
 The worst part?
 No one even remembers me dying.
 I go to school the next day and everyone is just like "Oh, hey Kenny," even if they had seen me get decapitated with their own eyes.

 - "Mysterion Rises" makes it even worse combining Nightmare Fuel with Fridge Horror, Kenny states that he is unable to die: